bruneo32/superc/README.md

    * If function returns early, it will execute the defer statements before
    * exiting the function.
    * I.E.:
-   *   - If game_window is NULL, SDL_DestroyWindow and SDL_Quit will be called
+   *   - If game_renderer is NULL, SDL_DestroyWindow and SDL_Quit will be called
-   *     (in that order, reverse to declaration).
+   *     (in that order, reverse to declaration), but SDL_DestroyRenderer won't.
-   *     But SDL_DestroyRenderer will not be called, because the return happens
-   *     before the defer is declared.
+   *     Because the return happens before the defer is declared.
    *
    * [!!!]
    * Beware that defer statements are related to the function, not the block of code.